Compassion is Key to My Recovery

 I knew instantly that I’d tell Julie, “You meant well.
 You couldn’t have known . . .
 Your boss will get over it.
 It’s not as bad as you think.
 It’ll probably turn out that everything is fine.
 If not, you can look for a different job—a better one—because your employer won’t deserve you!”

-I realized in that moment rather than explaining to my therapist what had happened, I was ruminating on every possible consequence of my mistake and detailing what I should have done instead.
+I realized at that moment rather than explaining to my therapist what had happened, I was ruminating on every possible consequence of my mistake and detailing what I should have done instead.
 In other words, I was beating myself up for something I had done with good intentions and couldn’t change.
 What a waste of energy!

 It shouldn’t have come as a surprise that I judged myself more harshly than I judged others.
 Coworkers, teachers, coaches, band directors, parents, and even childhood friends had all told me at some point, “You’re too hard on yourself.”
 I never believed them.
 If anything, I’m not hard enough, I thought, recalling the seemingly infinite number of things I did imperfectly every day.